These vegan apple turnovers are a non-dairy take on the popular classic! They are so warming and delicious and super easy to make!

 The apple turnovers are flaky and cinnamony filled with warm apple chunks and topped with a creamy glaze!
 Perfectly delectable to eat warm or cold.

 My secret weapon in order to make easy vegan apple turnovers is to use store-bought puff pastry for the dough!
 It transforms into amazing apple turnovers and is so flaky and delicious!
 If you have never made apple turnovers with puff pastry, you are in for a real treat.

 Many people also use phyllo dough but phyllo dough is a lot pickier to work with and you can’t let it dry out.
 Puff pastry achieves similar results with less of the hassle.

-Puff pastry will literally make the flakiest apple turnovers you will ever taste and it is sinfully easy to work with.
+Puff pastry will literally make the flakiest apple turnovers vegan you will ever taste and it is sinfully easy to work with.
 The way puff pastry bakes is perfect and the finished recipe will melt in your mouth!

 I love working with puff pastry and think every vegan should give it a try at least one time!
 For example, I use it in my Vegan Cinnamon Rolls and my Vegan Wellington recipes to make delicious and easy crust!